 - Reimagining in-school meal service to eliminate touch points and large group gatherings.

-- Reviewing more than 500 mechanical systems with an engineering consultant and building-automation experts to determine necessary mechanical system changes.
+- Reviewed more than 500 mechanical systems with an engineering consultant and building-automation experts to determine necessary mechanical system changes.
 Reviews incorporate recommendations of the Centers for Disease Control as well as American Society of Heating, Refrigerating and Air Conditioning Engineers.

 - Maximizing outside air provisions in accordance with system designs.